High Point Program

 - It is the member’s responsibility to notify the Recording Secretary within fourteen (14) days by writing or through email of any service performed in E.4.
 August 31 is the final deadline for submitting this information in writing for high point qualification.

-Nomination and Accruing Points
+Nominations and Accruing Points

 - Points will be awarded in the class the horse or rider shows in at each individual show.
 Horses are not required to be nominated in a particular division; however, points will be awarded only for the exact class in which the horse is shown at each affiliated show.
 If horses or riders change division from show to show, the points will be awarded for the exact class for each show.